datarefinery/API-PMH/Discussion.md

 Two, is schema's, which again, when taken by itself, is also relatively straighforward (e.g. schema's are embedded in the responses if they are present and this can be true for json or xml).

-It's when you'd like to switch both at the same time, and in any combination, that from a consumer perspective of the API it might beginning to get confusing.. how does the consumer know whats available without making multiple 'test calls' to find out..
+It's when you'd like to switch both at the same time, and in any combination, that from a consumer perspective it might begin to get confusing.. how does the consumer know what's available without making multiple 'test calls' to find out..

-A set at it's simplest level should allow you to do this.. i.e. when you call a named set both the format and schema should be configured for that set.
+A set at it's simplest level then should allow you to do this.. i.e. when you call a named set both the format and schema (at least) should be pre-configured for that set.
 So it follows that there should always be at least 1 set for any `<entity>` - it being the 'default' or set id 0 (zero).
 It also follows that set 0 is not a subset - it is always all records.

 From the 'consumer' perspective then a single call to 'identifySets' should answer the 'what's available' question in 'one hit'.
-Not surprisingly this is how, in principle, that the same problem is overcome in OAI-PMH - where not here to reinvent the wheel, we definitely want to capture the well thought out principles of AOI-PMH.
+Not surprisingly this is how, in principle, that the same problem is overcome in OAI-PMH - and we're not here to reinvent the wheel, we definitely want to capture the well thought out principles of OAI-PMH.

 Extra characteristics for a set might also be described and implemented (e.g. a filtering or searching function) which *would* create a subset - these continue to be called 'sets', but we'll rely on the 'set definition' (to be returned by 'identifySet') to inform our callers of this.